Dear Person Book Club: From Here to Eternity: Traveling the World to Find the Good Death

 The common denominator in almost all of the other locales Doughty visits is a comfort with the body.
 She traces a certain American discomfort with dead bodies to a myth that they are dangerous.
 It’s one of her missions to teach people otherwise, and it’s what she does in the progressive funeral home she runs, Undertaking LA.

 Our discomfort with death feels evident even in talking with people about obituaries.
-And yet, unless you’re immortal, it’s something we will all deal with at some point, either for a loved one or in planning your own death care.
+Some go quiet at just the mention of the work I do; some change the subject immediately.
+And yet, unless you’re immortal, it’s something we all will confront at some point, either for a loved one or in planning your own death care.
 Feeling squeamish?
 That’s okay.
 At least you’re here on this website.
 You read to the end of this blog post.
 Like Doughty writes, showing up for this, it’s an important first step.

 dear person services

 I write obituaries, living obituaries, eulogies & speeches